projf/display_controller/README.md

 If it isn't tested, it doesn't work.
 Project F tests its designs in simulation and on real hardware.
 For the display controller you can use the included [test benches](hdl/test) and [Python TMDS model](#tmds-encoder-model) to exercise the design.

 We haven't formally verified the design yet, but plan to do this for the display timings and TMDS encoder during 2019.
-If you're interested in learning more about formal verification, check out Clifford Wolf's [Formal Verification with SymbiYosys and Yosys-SMTBMC deck](http://www.clifford.at/papers/2017/smtbmc-sby/).
+If you're interested in learning more about formal verification, check out Clifford Wolf's [Formal Verification with SymbiYosys and Yosys-SMTBMC](http://www.clifford.at/papers/2017/smtbmc-sby/).

 ## TMDS Encoder Model